Updated March 3, 2020 . AmFam Team

-When tax season rolls around many people dread the task, even if they’re getting a refund.
-Filing your taxes can be confusing and the terms and acronyms are a big part of the problem.
+It may be something you do year after year, but filing your taxes can still be confusing.
+All the terms and acronyms are a big part of the problem.
+We get it and are here to help!
 Our list of 10 common tax terms is designed help you conquer the confusion and cut through the jargon.
 It might even help you navigate your own tax forms this year.

 Gross income.
 Your gross income is the total sum of everything you earn in the year.
 While your wages probably come to mind first, your gross income can actually include income sources from other areas as well.
 Some other places where you might receive income could include tips, capital gains, dividends, rent, pension or alimony.
 The gross amount refers to how much you earn, not how much you had in take home pay.
 It’s sometimes called pre-tax income.

 Taxable income.
 Your taxable income is the amount you make in the year that your tax payment is based upon.
 It starts with your gross income and then subtracts all adjustments, deductions and exemptions you’re allowed to take.
 You don’t pay taxes on your gross income, your taxes are determined by your taxable income.